• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F. Prepare an 8”x 8” square metal with parchment paper.
+• Preheat the oven to 350°F. Prepare an 8”x 8” square metal pan with parchment paper.
 Leave excess hanging over the sides of the pan for easy removal after baking.

 • Melt the butter in a saucepan over medium low heat until it turns golden brown with a nutty smell (5-7 minutes), stirring frequently.
 It may foam up slightly.
 Keep stirring and checking the color.
 Once it starts to brown, it will turn quickly so remove from heat as soon as it starts to darken.
 Set aside to cool for 5 minutes.